*Join us for the Facebook Live Event for Heart’s Compass Tarot at 1 pm PST, Valentines Day. The event is free and open to the public.

-I am elated to share the cover of Heart’s Compass Tarot: Discover Tarot Journaling and Create Your Own Cards, (now available for pre-order) forthcoming from Two Fine Crows Books, February 14, 2021 (cover design, Don Mitchell).
+I am elated to share the cover of Heart’s Compass Tarot: Discover Tarot Journaling and Create Your Own Cards, (now available for pre-order at Bookshop) forthcoming from Two Fine Crows Books, February 14, 2021 (cover design, Don Mitchell).
 How fitting that this labor of love will take flight on Valentine’s Day, offering within its pages a way to honor the one true Valentine we often overlook, the self.
 It is my deepest wish that Heart’s Compass Tarot help you use the tarot as a joyful compass to navigate life’s trials and triumphs while forging a fertile connection to your inner self.

 This workbook distills what I’ve learned in my twenty-seven years of engaging with tarot: first as a means for personal growth and discovery, then as a tarot reader, and finally as a tarot muse and teacher of tarot-inspired writing and art courses.
 After experiencing firsthand the ways tarot could deepen an understanding of past patterns, present circumstances, and help guide choices aligned with life dreams, I wanted to share my love for the tarot with others and create a roadmap for developing an intimate, personal relationship with the cards regardless of the deck being used as a foundation for discovering one’s personal symbols to align with life dreams and spark new creative work.